benedikt-schesch/AST-Merging-Evaluation/README.md

 IMPORTANT: Use JDK 8
 # Optional for the requirements
-If you don't want to mess with your local python installation you can easily create a python virtual environment to install all dependencies witht he following commands:
+If you don't want to mess with your local python installation you can easily create a python virtual environment to install all dependencies with the following commands:
 ```
 pip3 install virtualenv
 python3 -m venv venv